Der Untergang der Titanic. Willy Stöwer (1912)

 The audit department later evaluated the crisis.
 The auditors noted that after a week of failures, all the problems suddenly vanished, which they found already hard to believe.
 What they found even more difficult to fathom, and they stressed the inconceivability of it during a meeting, was that after a week of irrational decision-making, sanity suddenly took hold as we had brought the mirror copy back online and made a backup.
 They couldn’t figure out why that happened.
 Our management had kept them entirely in the dark.
 I didn’t enlighten them either, as it would make our management and board appear incompetent.

 My manager, Geert, complimented me for handling the situation.
 He stressed that my colleagues had been content with me.
 ‘I was a pleasant colleague,’ he added.
 Strangely enough, Geert didn’t say something like, ‘Your contribution was critical in saving us from a disaster.’
 It reveals something about Geert’s thinking.
 To him, it was teamwork.
 Geert wasn’t present that evening, so he may not have learned the details of what transpired.
 And so, it didn’t help my career.
-A few years later, the other senior database administrators received a higher salary grade, but I did not.
+A few years later, the senior database administrators received a higher salary grade, except me.
 Geert was involved in that decision.
+If you save people from their own stupidity, you shouldn’t expect gratitude.
+In this case, the truth had remained hidden because it would have hurt the egos of those in charge.
+My dealings with the crisis could be a harbinger of things to come.

 Featured image: Der Untergang der Titanic.
 Willy Stöwer (1912).
 Wikimedia Commons.
 Public Domain.